 Model Transformation Description

 We can use the MIP model properties like as "Decision variables", "Objective function", "Constraints", and some other useful data for transforming the problem into the CPLEX solver.
 CPLEX CP Optimizer is a Constraint Programming (CP) system designed for an easy-to-use “model and run” approach.
 To solve QCSP, a model transformation is needed in order to use CPLEX as a scheduling problem solver by using CP optimizer.
 A major beneﬁt of the CPLEX CP Optimizer approach to scheduling is that no enumeration of time is required.
-That means we just use intervals which have duration in general, defining start and end time is not mandatory, so by using particular constraints and defining general relationships between them, we can optimize the overall problem regarding to objectives.
+That means we just use intervals, which have duration in general, defining start and end time is not mandatory, so by using particular constraints and defining general relationships between them, we can optimize the overall problem regarding to objectives.
 This means that relatively few decision variables are needed for using an OPL scheduler model in comparison with a Mathematical Programming (MP) approach that would require variables for each time interval of a discretized model.
 Therefore, models can be formulated and solved efficiently, regardless of the relevant unit of time to describe a scheduling problem [23].
 CPLEX CP Optimizer addresses scheduling problems by assigning start and end times to intervals during which, for example, a task occurs, while effectively managing resource constraints over time and alternative modes to perform a task.